 An operating agreement defines the roles and responsibilities of the members or managers in your LLC and will help prevent and solve any business disputes that may arise later on.

 The costs associated with the operating agreement come in the drafting of the document.
 For single member LLCs and simple multi-member LLCs, most people choose to create the document themselves.

 You don’t need to file this document with the California Secretary of State.
 Using a free operating agreement template or document builder, that means your total cost would be $0.

 Optional California LLC Formation Costs

-Along with the fees associated with forming an LLC, there are several optional LLC formation costs that you may encounter.
+Along with the California LLC fees associated with your formation, there are several optional LLC formation costs that you may encounter.

 - LLC Name Reservation – You will need to verify that your business name is available and not used by another organization.
 You can do that by conducting a business entity name search.
 The name reservation fee of $10 will allow you to reserve your name up to 60 days prior to the formation of your LLC.

 - Doing Business As (DBA) Name – It is somewhat common for companies to set up their LLC with a name that’s different from the name they market.
 If that is true in your case, you need to file a DBA.
 The filing fee for a DBA in California is different from one city and county to the next.